JeffreyRobertLynch/GlassBox-XAI/README.md

 ## Key Features
 These screenshots show the functionality of GlassBox XAI.
 All features can be used with all three models, but these screenshots will focus primarily on Model 1 (Dice-Optimized), to avoid redundancy.

-### Basic Segmentation & Comparison - Model 1
+### Basic Segmentation & Comparison - Model 1 - Batch A
 ![Model 1 - Segmentation Output](output/base_output/base_model_1_batch_78_1.png)

+### Segmentation with Dimmed Overlay & Comparison - Model 1 - Batch A

+### Segmentation with Dimmed Overlay & Comparison - Model 1 - Batch B

+### Segmentation with Dimmed Overlay & Comparison - Model 1 - Batch C

-### Multi-model Comparison with Dimmed Overlay - Model 1, Model 2, Model 3
+### Multi-model Segmentation Comparison - Model 1, Model 2, Model 3

 ### Model Performance Evaluation on Test Set - Model 1, Model 2, Model 3